Democratic AGs Sue to Force US to Ratify ERA

-The lawsuit filed Thursday against the archivist of the United States comes after the National Archives and Records Administration said this week that David Ferriero would “take no action to certify the adoption of the Equal Rights Amendment," which would prohibit discrimination based on sex.
+The lawsuit filed Thursday against the archivist of the United States comes after the National Archives and Records Administration said this week that David Ferriero would “take no action to certify the adoption of the Equal Rights Amendment."
+Supporters say the measure, which Congress passed with bipartisan support in 1972 and sent to the states for approval, will guarantee women equal rights under the law.

+“After generations of effort, the women of this country are entitled to their rightful place in the Constitution.
+This Court should compel the Archivist to carry out his statutory duty of recognizing the complete and final adoption of the Equal Rights Amendment,” the lawsuit says.

 Virginia Attorney General Mark Herring is partnering with Nevada Attorney General Aaron Ford and Illinois Attorney General Kwame Raoul on the lawsuit filed in U.S. District Court for the District of Columbia.
 Before Virginia’s vote this week that made it the critical 38th state to approve the ERA, Nevada in 2017 and Illinois in 2018 were the most recent to ratify the amendment.

+The three states' ratifications came decades after a deadline set by Congress expired, which has left the ERA's fate in question.
+Many legal observers have long expected the issue to be settled in court.

-The attorneys general argue that U.S. laws do not give the archivist the power to decide whether to certify an amendment.
+The lawsuit argues that U.S. laws do not give the archivist the power to decide whether to certify an amendment.
 They contend the archivist’s duty to certify the amendment is “mandatory and purely ministerial.”

-“After generations of effort, the women of this country are entitled to their rightful place in the Constitution.
-This Court should compel the Archivist to carry out his statutory duty of recognizing the complete and final adoption of the Equal Rights Amendment,” the lawsuit says, according to a copy provided to The Associated Press.

 The U.S. Constitution says amendments can be proposed by Congress with a two-thirds vote in the House and Senate or by a constitutional convention called by state legislatures.
 So far, all 27 amendments have been put forward by Congress.
 Ratification is then required by the legislatures of three-quarters of the states, or 38.